nextflow-io/training/docs/nf_customize/1_introduciton.md

 -   Discuss the ways an nf-core pipeline can be customized
 -   Identify the files and code contributing to the default pipeline configuration
 -   Utilize nf-core tooling to list, launch, and download pipelines
--   Track the provenance of your pipeline executions

 ## Audience & prerequisites